jialeguan/llm_server/doc/pcc_slides.typ

 == Parallel Processing
 #slide[
-  #set text(size: 14pt)
+  // #set text(size: 16pt)
+  = Data Parallelism (DP)

+  Each device processes a different batch of data.
+This allows multiple devices to work on independent data batches in parallel, improving throughput.

-  = Pipeline Parallelism
+  = Sequence Parallelism (SP)

-  PP involves sharding the model (vertically) into chunks, where each chunk comprises a subset of layers that is executed on a separate device.
+  The input sequence is divided into chunks, with each chunk processed by a separate device.
+This enables parallel processing of sequence segments across devices.
 ][
-  #set text(size: 14pt)
-  = Tensor Parallelism
+  = Pipeline Parallelism (PP)

-  TP involves sharding the model (horizontally) into chunks, where each chunk comprises a subset of the model's parameters.
+  The model is split vertically into chunks, where each chunk contains a subset of layers.
+Each device handles a different set of layers, allowing different stages of the model to be executed in parallel across devices.

-][
-  #set text(size: 14pt)
-  = Sequence Parallelism
+  = Tensor Parallelism (TP)

-  SP involves sharding the input sequence into chunks, where each chunk is processed by a separate device.
+  The model's parameters are sharded horizontally into chunks, with each chunk distributed across devices.
+This allows the computation within each layer to be split and processed in parallel.
 ]

 == Speculative Inference

 #slide[
-  #set text(size: 14pt)
+  #set text(size: 16pt)
   = Standard inference
   Sequence generation is strictly sequential.
 Each token must be generated based on the previously generated token, which leads to high latency, especially for long-sequence tasks.

 ][
-  #set text(size: 14pt)
+  #set text(size: 16pt)
   == Speculative inference#footnote_link("Blockwise Parallel Decoding for Deep Autoregressive Models", "https://arxiv.org/abs/1811.03115")
   - *Predict multiple tokens ahead*: When generating the first token, the model simultaneously makes speculative predictions about the next several tokens.
   - *Parallel processing*: These speculative predictions allow the model to process multiple possible outcomes in parallel, speeding up the inference.